Synnemtr/BS-BMDEV/README.md

 A unique aspect of this script is the inclusion of a human-in-the-loop (HITL) function, which allows a human user to interactively select the image that most closely resembles the target image.
 This adds a level of subjective judgment to the otherwise purely mathematical optimization process.

 The script concludes by setting parameters for the genetic algorithm, such as the size of the population, the maximum number of iterations, and the mutation rate, and then running the algorithm.
 It also loads a database of images that are used to initialize the population of genomes.

-For the moment the code uses a dummy autoencoder and data read from the list_attr_celeba.csv-file.

 ## UI